-Department: Public Works Project Manager: Bob Van Heusen Project Coordinator: Bob Van Heusen
+Department: Office of the City Manager Project Manager: Bob Van Heusen Project Coordinator: Bob Van Heusen

 As part of the Long Range Infrastructure Plan (LRIP), the Corporation Yard buildings require renovation or upgrades for a multitude of reasons including code requirements such as the Americans with Disabilities Act (ADA), safety improvements, or repairs due to aging infrastructure.
 Deficiencies in these buildings are identified by Facility Services through monthly inspections, and staff-prepared cost estimates based on a variety of methods, including past experience, industry knowledge, and informal/formal professional estimates.